tsutomu-n/ftime/docs/CLI.md

 ## 4. Environment Variables
 *   `NO_COLOR`: If present (regardless of value), disable color output.
+*   `FTIME_FORCE_TTY`: If present, force TTY-style grouped/color output even when stdout is piped or redirected.

 ## 5. Exit Codes
 *   `0`: Success.